-We are advancing a pipeline of three allogeneic off-the-shelf VST therapy candidates targeting 11 different viruses to treat and prevent life-threatening viral diseases.
+Our pipeline is comprised of three allogeneic off-the-shelf VST therapy candidates targeting 11 different viruses to treat and prevent life-threatening viral diseases.
 For each of these pipeline therapies, we have global development and commercialization rights.
 The chart below summarizes key information about our programs.
+As noted above, in December 2023, we announced the discontinuation of all three Phase 3 registrational trials of posoleucel.

-Our Pipeline Targets 12 Devastating Viruses with No Approved or Limited Effective Treatment Options
+Our Pipeline Targets 11 Devastating Viruses With No or Limited Treatment Options